27 Places to See in Rome: A Local’s Guide to Rome in 2026

 Several buildings are in the Piazza del Campidoglio.
 The Capitoline Museums are the oldest in the world, with a vibrant collection of finds from ancient Rome, including the equestrian statue of Marcus Aurelius, the remains of the Colossus of Constantine, and mosaics from Hadrian’s Villa in Tivoli.

-And the statue of the Capitoline Venus, the Hall of Emperors.
-Do not miss the statue of the Dying Galata or the bronze statue of the Capitoline Wolf, a bronze sculpture depicting a scene from the legend of Rome’s founding.
+And the statue of the Capitoline Venus, in the Hall of Emperors.
+Do not miss the statue of the Dying Galata or the Capitoline Wolf, a bronze sculpture depicting a scene from the legend of Rome’s founding.
 The sculpture shows a she-wolf suckling the mythical twin founders of Rome, Romulus and Remus.

 25. Villa Borghese e la Terrazza del Pincio:

-Il Pincio is one of the most romantic and picturesque places in the Capital.
+Il Pincio is one of the most romantic and picturesque viewpoints in the Capital.
 You cannot miss it at least once during your stay in Rome, where you can enjoy a breathtaking view of Piazza del Popolo and the city.
-It is a part of Villa Borghese inside the Aurelian Walls and goes from the terrace of Piazza del Popolo to Villa Medici.
+It is part of Villa Borghese, within the Aurelian Walls, and extends from the terrace of Piazza del Popolo to Villa Medici.

-The name “Pincio” comes from one of these families who had settled on the hill: the Pincii and the current “Muro Torto” are part of their villa’s foundations.
-It was the first public garden in Rome.
-It is one of the most famous places and the most popular historical walk by the Romans.
+The name “Pincio” comes from one of these families who had settled on the hill: the Pincii, and the current “Muro Torto” is part of the foundations of their villa.
+It was the first public garden in Rome, and both tourists and locals love taking a relaxing walk there.
+It is one of the most famous places and the most popular historical walks so don’t miss it.

 26. Il Colle dell’ Aventino:

 The Aventine is one of the seven hills on which Rome, the most southerly, was founded.
-It is connected to another small hill, called “Piccolo Aventino” to the east.
-In the foundation myth, Remo chose this hill to spot birds in flight during the famous dispute with his brother Romolo to select the place to build the new city.
+It is connected to another small hill, called “Piccolo Aventino”, to the east.
+In the foundation myth, Remo chose this hill to spot birds in flight during the famous dispute with his brother Romolo over where to build the new city.

 Then Romulus won, killed his brother, and built Rome on the Palatine Hill, just the hill facing the Aventine.
-On the top of the hill, you will find the villa of the Grand Priory of Malta.
-History and myth intertwine in the square of the Knights of Malta, decorated and embellished with obelisks, inscriptions, and numerous symbols with mysterious characters.
+At the top of the hill, you will find the villa of the Grand Priory of Malta.
+History and myth intertwine in the Knights of Malta Square, adorned with obelisks, inscriptions, and numerous symbols bearing mysterious characters.

-Once there, do not forget to peek through the famous keyhole of the villa’s door to admire the dome of San Pietro from a spectacular point of view.
+Once there, do not forget to peek through the famous keyhole of the villa’s door to admire the dome of San Pietro from a spectacular vantage point (there is always a little queue, but it usually moves pretty quickly).

 Furthermore, at this precise point, it is possible to admire three different states simultaneously: Italy, the Priory of Malta, and the Vatican.
-It is a magical and enchanted place that peaks during May: more than 1,100 species of roses from all over the world bloom in an explosion of colors simultaneously.
+It is a magical, enchanted place that peaks in May: more than 1,100 species of roses from all over the world bloom in an explosion of color.

 27. La Terrazza del Gianicolo: